 - Volunteers can expect to work 6 days a week for 4 to 7 hours per day

-Sea Turtle Volunteer Programs In Guatemala:
+Beach and Turtle Volunteer Programs In Guatemala

 - February to June: Volunteers assist in habitat conservation efforts and planting mangroves, educational programs in local schools (some Spanish is required) and Teaching English to the local community.